dana-ciocan/dana-ciocan/README.md

 I am working on my back-end skills and have passed my AWS Cloud Practitioner certification.
 I am currently studying for the Solutions Architect Associate exam 👩‍🎓

+I have taught the Web Development course at the Code First Girls bootcamp and am a mentor for the School of Code bootcamp.
+I have just signed up as a coach for the Birmingham chapter of Codebar :woman_teacher:

 These are some of the technologies I have worked with during my career:

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=plastic&logo=html5&logoColor=white)